nithril/smtp-connection-pool/README.md

 # How to configure the pool?

-Configure is holded by the Pool library, see the [Commons Pool Javadoc](https://commons.apache.org/proper/commons-pool/api-2.3/index.html).
+Configuration is held by the Pool code, see the [Commons Pool Javadoc](https://commons.apache.org/proper/commons-pool/api-2.3/index.html).

 Example:
 ```java